 Health insurance can also be provided by the federal or state government, such as Medicare (for people over age 65) or Medicaid (for people with a low income).

-There are 3 basic types of health insurance:
+The basic types of health insurance are:

 Each type has pros and cons.

 Fee-for-service plans give the most options in choosing health care providers and treatment centers.

 However, these plans typically cost more and require more time doing paperwork.

 In a fee-for-service plan, insurance will only reimburse part of medical costs (for example, you might pay 20 percent of the cost and the insurer pays 80 percent).
 The part paid by you is called the co-payment or co-insurance.